AM-Exercises/exercise5/README.md

 ##### For testing the server side:

+1) Change back the lines from before.
-1) Open a second terminal
+2) Open a second terminal
-2) On the first terminal write "npm run build-dev"
+3) On the first terminal write "npm run build-prod" following "npm start"
-3) On the second terminal- cd the project and write "npm run test"
+4) On the second terminal- cd the project and write "npm run test"
-4) The server test should pass.
+5) The server test should pass.